openservicebrokerapi/servicebroker/spec.md

 provide a message that informs the operator of the API version that is to be used instead.

+## Extending Resources

+Senders of messages defined by this specification MAY include additional fields within the JSON objects.
+When adding new fields, unique prefixes SHOULD be used for the field names to reduce the chances of conflicts with future specification defined fields.

+Receivers of a messages defined by this specification that contain unknown extension fields MUST ignore those fields and MUST NOT halt processing of those messages due to those fields.

 ## Platform to Service Broker Authentication

 While the communication between a Platform and Service Broker MAY be unsecure,